Sean Scully: Education

-In September 1965 Sean Scully, age 20, began to study full-time at Croydon College of Art, London, before moving on to Newcastle University in 1968.
+In September 1965 Sean Scully, age 20, began to study full-time at Croydon College of Art, London.
+As part of his course he attended Camberwell School of Art to study printmaking.
+He then moved on to Newcastle University in 1968.
 At Newcastle University, the University Theatre's production of Samuel Beckett’s Waiting for Godot made a lasting impact on him.
 Scully was also influenced by a trip to Morocco in 1969, where he became fascinated by the multi-colored stripes locals wove into wool tents and robes.
 Scully was awarded the Frank Knox Memorial Fellowship in 1972 to attend Harvard University.
 It was during this first stay in the US that Scully began to experiment with new techniques such as tape and spray paint.

 Career

 Early career: 1970–1980

 Scully's first commercial show, at the Rowan Gallery in London, sold out.
 During this period Scully taught at the Chelsea College of Art and Design, and Goldsmith's, while continuing to paint in his Elephant Lane studio in Rotherhithe.
 In 1975, at the age of 30, Scully was awarded a two-year Harkness Fellowship with which he moved to New York.

-Once in New York he began to develop important friendships with fellow artists such as Robert Ryman, and others in academic and artistic circles.
+Once in New York, he began to develop important friendships with fellow artists such as Robert Ryman, and others in academic and artistic circles.
 Scully's response in the 1970s had been to bring the objectives of American Minimalism together with those of Op art, an important current in Europe, creating works using overlays and “supergrids” that bridged these two artistic movements in a new way.
-Once in New York, Minimalism had a strong influence on his work, and for a few years Scully's palette was reduced to the grey monochrome ‘Black paintings’ series.
+Once in New York, Minimalism had a strong influence on his work, and for a few years, Scully's palette was reduced to the grey monochrome ‘Black paintings’ series.

 Scully began working on the series known as The Catherine Paintings in 1979, while sharing his Duane Street studio with his third wife, the artist Catherine Lee.
 The idea behind the series was to choose the important painting Scully produced during each year together, that would then become part of a collection named after her.
 This was the beginning of Sean's own private collection of his work.